An Empirical Framework

 - Fancy variations, such as itemizing by point person or adding trend lines, tend to reduce effectiveness at encouraging collaboration

-- Seemed like a good idea in the early days of Scrum, but in practice has often been misused as a management report, inviting intervention.
-The ScrumMaster should discontinue use of this chart if it becomes an impediment to team self-organization.
+- Seemed like a good idea in the early days of Scrum, but in practice often misused as a management report, inviting intervention.
+Discontinue use of this chart if it reduces team self-management.

 - Tracks the remaining Product Backlog effort from one Sprint to the next